dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 ### 2. What percentage of accidents had alcohol as a contributing factor?

-For this problem, we first got the count of total accidents and stored in a val numTotalAccidents.
+For this test, we first got the count of total accidents and stored in a val numTotalAccidents.
 Next, we filtered out accidents where alcohol involvement was a contributing factor for any of the vehicles involved in the accident ans stored the result in numAlcoholRelatedAccidents.
 Finally, we performed the following calculation to get the percentage.

 ```(numAlcoholRelatedAccidents * 100) / numTotalAccidents.toDouble ```

 ### 3. What time of day sees the most cyclist injures or deaths caused by a motor vehicle collision?

-For this problem, we first filter out accidents where there was at least
+For this test, we first filter out accidents where there was at least
 one cyclist injury or fatality.
 Next, we perform a groupBy("CRASH_TIME")
 and counted the number of crashes for the various times throughout a 24
 hour period.
 Finally, we order by count in descending order and get the